The five most common cancer warning signs in young people

 This could be weight loss or weight gain, when you haven’t changed your diet, how much exercise you’re doing, or any medication you’re on.

-Other signs and symptoms to watch out for
+Other cancer warning signs and symptoms to watch out for

 - Headaches or dizziness that won’t go away